meltano/meltano/docs/src/docs/README.md

 #### 2021-Q4

 Our focus for Q4 will be on creating a compelling monitoring, observability, and data lineage featureset.
-We also aim to improve our integration with git providers, begin the conversion of MeltanoHub to a dynamic site, improve the UI of Meltano, and potentailly start offering a SaaS deployment of Meltano.
+We also aim to improve our integration with git providers, begin the conversion of MeltanoHub to a dynamic site, improve the UI of Meltano, and potentially start offering a SaaS deployment of Meltano.

 * [Out-of-the-box support for an OLAP Database](https://gitlab.com/meltano/meltano/-/issues/2634)
 * [Prefect](https://gitlab.com/meltano/meltano/-/issues/2668)